 Providence is excited to have broken ground on a new residence and community life facility at the Otterburne, MB campus.

-Set to open in September 2019, the Living & Learning Centre will promote a thriving, Christ-centred student community within a bright, inviting, home-like atmosphere.
+The Living & Learning Centre will promote a thriving, Christ-centred student community within a bright, inviting, home-like atmosphere.
 To be located west of Eichhorst Hall and directly south of the Reimer Student Life Centre, which houses the cafeteria, the modern, fully-accessible facility will accommodate approximately 60 students.

 President Dr. David Johnson joined the Living & Learning Centre Task Force, as well as Providence students and administrators, for a photo shoot at the construction site on Wednesday, November 14.
 “I am excited to have broken ground on this project,” he said.
 “The Living & Learning Centre will support our five core values: Christ First, Academic Excellence, Exploration, Diversity of Thought and Community.”